rkudela/ifcb-test/User-guide.md

 11. Select mosaic size
 12. Select scaling of mosaic ROIs (regions of interest)
 13. Click any image for [[individual ROI view]]
-14. To smaller or larger images from the same sample bin
+14. Navigate to smaller or larger images from the same sample bin
-15. To single bin view
+15. Link to single sample bin view
 16. Links to associated data files and meta data
 17. Mark a bin to be skipped in the dashboard.
 The bin can still be accessed by entering the full bin name in the browser address bar.
 18. Add searchable bin [[tags]].